Gilgit-Baltistan: Under Princely State of Jammu and Kashmir

+During the early decades of the 19th century, two rulers rose to much importance.
+The Maqpon king Ahmad Shah of Skardu unified much of Baltistan through conquests and alliances between 1820 and 1840, while in west Gohar Aman of Yasin conquered Gilgit in 1842.
+The resentment and help of rajas deposed by them aided Dogra dynasty in conquering much of Gilgit-Baltistan in the succeeding decades.

-In November 1839, Dogra commander Zorawar Singh, whose allegiance was to Gulab Singh, started his campaign against Baltistan.
-By 1840 he conquered Skardu and captured its ruler, Ahmad Shah.
+In November 1839, the Dogra commander Zorawar Singh, whose allegiance was to Gulab Singh, invaded Baltistan.
+By 1840 he had conquered Skardu and captured Ahmad Shah.
 Ahmad Shah was then forced to accompany Zorawar Singh on his raid into Western Tibet.
 Meanwhile, Baghwan Singh was appointed as administrator (thanadar) in Skardu.
 But in the following year, Ali Khan of Rondu, Haidar Khan of Shigar and Daulat Ali Khan from Khaplu led a successful uprising against the Dogras in Baltistan and captured the Dogra commander Baghwan Singh in Skardu.

 In 1842, Dogra Commander Wasir Lakhpat, with the active support of Ali Sher Khan (III) from Kartaksho, conquered Baltistan for the second time.
 There was a violent capture of the fortress of Kharphocho.
 Haidar Khan from Shigar, one of the leaders of the uprising against the Dogras, was imprisoned and died in captivity.
-Gosaun was appointed as administrator (Thanadar) of Baltistan and till 1860, the entire region of Gilgit-Baltistan was under the Sikhs and then the Dogras.
+Gosaun was appointed as administrator (Thanadar) of Baltistan.

+In 1842, Karim Khan, the brother of Raja of Gilgit deposed by Gohar Aman, sought the help of Sikh governor of Kashmir, Ghulam Muhyuddin.
+Muhyuddin dispatched a Sikh contingent under colonel Nathu Shah who instated him to the throne, while annexing Astore and Gilgit into the Sikh kingdom.
+After a few years Nathu Shah was killed in a battle against the Mir of Hunza and Gilgit was once again conquered by Gohar Aman.
+It was not until his death in 1860 that Dogras finally managed to subdue Gilgit.

+The princely state of Jammu and Kashmir in 1888, the year Gilgit Agency was established.

+After the defeat of the Sikhs in the First Anglo-Sikh War, the Lahore court had to cede Kashmir Valley and the neighbouring Himalayan areas to the British in the treaty of Lahore, who in turn sold these areas to Gulab Singh for 7.5 million Nanakshahi rupees after the signing of Treaty of Amritsar, and also confirmed him on his conquests in Baltistan and Ladakh.
+In this way Baltistan, Astore and Gilgit tehsil became a part of the newly established princely state of Jammu and Kashmir in 1846.